 What Connected Sunscreen Data Changes

 The fix is to treat suncare R&D as structured, connected data.
-Every formula captured with its full filter system and levels, its process, and every result it produced, all linked and searchable by what is actually in it.
+Every formula is captured with its full filter system and levels, its process, and every result it produced, all linked and searchable by what is actually in it.

 Protecting the Claim Through Reformulation